Epistemico/maze/README.md

 # Maze Solver

-A simple maze solver to practice DSA using Tkinter
+A simple maze solver to practice DSA using Python's Tkinter